-(2) Corporate Governance, Nomination and Compensation Committee consists of Laurie Gaborit (Chair), Hellen Siwanowicz and Louis Dionne.
-With Mr. Dionne not standing for re-election at the Meeting, the Corporate Governance, Nomination and Compensation Committee will consist of two members.
+(2) Corporate Governance, Nomination and Compensation Committee consists of Laurie Gaborit (Chair), Patsie Ducharme and Hellen Siwanowicz.

-(3) Of these shares, 1,000,000 shares are held indirectly by G.P.
+(3) Of these shares, 1,200,000 shares are held indirectly by G.P.
 Consulting Inc., a private company whollyowned by Mr. Panneton.